Passengers with disabilities or reduced mobility

 Assistance for disabled passengers

 Within the European Union, it is the responsibility of the airport to assist disabled passengers and passengers with reduced mobility.
 If you have reduced mobility, the airport will provide you with assistance within the terminal buildings, car parks and other public areas.
 If needed, Finnair will also assist you with check-in, security check, border control, moving around the gate area and boarding the aircraft.
-At Helsinki Airport, the person seeing you off may also accompany you to the departure gate by obtaining permission to do so from the check-in desk.

 A person with reduced mobility (PRM) is defined as any person whose mobility is permanently or temporarily reduced due to physical incapacity (sensory or locomotory), intellectual deficiency, age, impaired vision or hearing, or other cause of disability that means they require assistance at the airport when travelling.
 Assistance services are free of charge for PRM passengers.